 Why Do I Slice the Golf Ball with My Driver?

 The main reason golfers slice the ball with a driver is because of what is known as an outside-in swing path.
-During your downswing, this means the club is outside the line of the ball and is therefore too far away from the ball.
+During your downswing, the club is outside the line of the ball and is, therefore, too far away from the ball.